 Ms. Nan Wang has served as our chief financial officer since June 2013.
-Ms. Wang served as the vice president of Sinovac Beijing from 2001 to 2013 where she oversaw business development, investment, and clinical research.
+Ms. Wang served as the vice president of Sinovac Beijing from 2001 to 2013 where she oversaw business development, investment and clinical research.
 From 1988 to 1993, Ms. Wang was a researcher in biology at the Life Science College of Peking University, PRC.
 From 1993 to 2001, she worked as a manager at SinoBioway.
 Ms. Wang received her bachelor's degree in biology from Peking University and her master's degree from University of International Business and Economics, PRC.
 Ms. Wang also received a diploma in financial management from Beijing College for Entrepreneurs, PRC in 2003.

 Mr. Ming Xia has served as our vice president since April 2016.
 Mr. Xia has served as the vice president of Sinovac Beijing since 2011 where he oversees sales and marketing departments.
 Mr. Xia has over 15 years' experience in vaccine sales and marketing in China.
 He joined Sinovac in 2002 and has served as Regional Sales Manager, National Sales Manager and Sales Director at Sinovac.
 Mr. Xia obtained his bachelor degrees in Biochemistry at Anhui University and in International Trade at Shanghai Institute of Foreign Trade.
 Mr. Xia has made significant contributions to our sales revenue growth in previous years with outstanding leadership and performance results.
 He kept his top record of generating sales revenue for many years after joining Sinovac.
 He is a leader with creativity and developed the sales strategy for our existing products.
-Mr. Ming Xia organized the reform on sales and marketing strategy to meet the change of the market situation.
+He is also involved in sales and marketing strategy.